koluong/ITC-mbs/README.md

 | Places         | City and State         | A list of nearby establishments, geographical locations, or prominent points of interest.            |
 | Transportation | Longitude and Latitude | A list of nearby public transportation including planes, buses and trains.                           |

+### Additional Notes

+- The access to the data must be free.
+Sources that have free trials or a limited time access are not considered a free source.
+- Sources that provide free but limited access are okay to be used.
+Some of the free sources require creation of a free account.

 ## Application Features

 ### Viewed Information and Data